 These are meals that are cooked in what I call real-time.
 You prepare your ingredients and go ahead cook them and serve.

 Removing the lid toward the end of cooking time will allow the roast to brown a little on top without drying out.
+Learn what the best-size Dutch oven is for a whole chicken.

-Heat up the oven slowly as always, add oil of choice – for shallow frying a good inch and a half in the bottom – for deep frying halfway up the sides of the Dutch oven.
+Heat up the oven slowly as always, and add the oil of choice – for shallow frying a good inch and a half in the bottom – for deep frying halfway up the sides of the Dutch oven.

 Use a thermometer – when the temperature reaches 350 degrees Fahrenheit you can insert your food to be fried.